osankur/rl-tester/README.md

 # Black-Box Testing w.r.t.
-Automata Requirements
+Automata Requirements using Reinforcement Learning
 This tool tests black-box reactive systems with Boolean input/output variables w.r.t. requirements given in Verilog.
 These systems under test (SUT) receive a valuation, and answers immediately by an output valuation, and repeat this infinitely.
 There are examples in the `examples` directry.